MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/best-practices/best-practices-for-offline.md

 ## Offline scenario: when Xbox Live cloud compute is down

-One of the Xbox One showcases is cloud power.
+One of the Xbox showcases is cloud power.
 Some games may rely completely on an always-connected service such as Xbox Live cloud compute, which allows accessing additional compute capabilities or always-available game servers.
 This always connected mode is both allowed and encouraged where it enhances the experience for players.